The-Hong-Wang-Lab-a-bloodomics-group/COVID_MOFA/README.md

 This is the code for the Dissecting the Blood Ecosystem in SARS-CoV-2 Omicron Patients.
 ## File directory description

-Script files are stored in the  **bio/** directory.

-Script file introduction.

-Script files are stored in the **bio/** directory.
+Script files are stored in the **./bio/** directory.
 The functions of each script are as follows:

 + COVID_MOFA.R contains all of the code from data import cleaning, model generation to basic analysis, and is the basis for the rest of the scripts.